 Paraphrasing what you heard the speaker say in your own words

-Asking open-ended questions that allow the speaker to provide more information.
+Asking open-ended questions to get a speaker to provide more information.

 Limiting closed-ended questions (questions that require a yes or no answer)